Brighton in Colour: City Guide to Street Art, Pavilion & Culture

 Inspired by his love of visual arts and fascination with the East, he adorned the residence with Chinese export furnishings, intricate hand-painted wallpapers, and ornate décor.
 His rebellious streak led him to embrace a lavish lifestyle of drinking, gambling, and romance.

 The Banqueting Room is a spectacle.
 A huge chandelier adorned with over 100 dragons (which puff smoke when lit) hangs beneath a ceiling painted to resemble banana leaves.
-I can imagine dining here, escorted by a tall, handsome footman.
-It’s said that taller men earn higher salaries and serve the most important guests.
 King George, ever the rule-breaker, sat in the middle of the table to enjoy the conversation and the lavish menu prepared by French chefs.
+If you were lucky enough to dine here, you’d be escorted by a tall, handsome footman.
+It’s said that taller men earn higher salaries and served the most important guests.

 After dinner, guests would retire to the saloon, where a golden sun glows from the ceiling, an homage to King Louis XIV.
 George would make his entrance in a puff of smoke, inviting guests to the after-party with theatrical flair.